alexandre-lelain/js-extra/docs/api.md

 ### redesign(array, [options={}])

-redesign is a function that allows you to shape & cut a given **array**.
+Redesign is a function that allows you to shape & cut a given **array**.
 You can give it a `filter` predicate function to filter the elements of your array.
 You can also give it a `transform` function to transform the elements of your array.
 And you can also chose to make the redesign `compact`, thus removing any falsey